Central Bank Digital Currencies Are Unexpectedly Becoming a Presidential Election Issue

 These statements are not enough to appease CBDC opponents, however.
 In April, the Federal Reserve tweeted that it has made no decision on issuing a central bank digital currency and “would not do so without clear support from Congress and executive branch, ideally in the form of a specific authorizing law.”
 DeSantis and others jumped on the word “ideal” to cast skepticism on the Fed’s claim.

-Congress has been talking about CBDCs since at least 2021 when Senator Sherrod Brown (D-OH) wrote a letter to the Federal Reserve urging research of a U.S. CBDC, said Jennifer Lassiter, executive director of the Digital Dollar Project.
-The Digital Dollar Project is a non-profit, non-governmental organization devoted to catalyzing private sector research and experimentation of a potential US CBDC.
+Congress has been talking about CBDCs since at least 2021 when Senator Sherrod Brown (D-Ohio) wrote a letter to the Federal Reserve urging research on a U.S. CBDC, said Jennifer Lassiter, executive director of the Digital Dollar Project.
+The Digital Dollar Project is a nonprofit, non-governmental organization devoted to catalyzing private sector research and experimentation of a potential US CBDC.
 “Since then the dialogue has ebbed and flowed with a more recent bump in attention as a result of proposed anti-CBDC legislation in Congress and political speeches by republican candidates,” Lassiter said.

 What’s notable about the Republican opposition is that it’s not entirely clear who’s on the other side.
 “While it's true there’s a Republican opposition, there’s not necessarily a strong Democratic support,” said Josh Lipsky, senior director of the Atlantic Council's GeoEconomics Center.

 There are some exceptions, of course.
-Rep. Jim Himes, a Democrat, proposed a U.S. CBDC and outlined some of the benefits.
+Rep. Jim Himes (D- Connecticut) proposed a U.S. CBDC and outlined some of the benefits.
 But Democrats are hardly rallying around a pro-digital dollar agenda.
 In fact, it’s not clear if anyone really is.

 “There aren’t a lot of CBDC champions.
-Even the Fed themselves have said, very cautiously: we’re studying it, better to get it right than get it first,” said Lipsky.
+Even the Fed themselves have said, very cautiously, we’re studying it, better to get it right than get it first,” said Lipsky.
 A Fed paper on the topic outlined both benefits and downsides, while noting that preserving privacy was a key consideration.

 So why are people getting so worked up about this now?
 A number of politicians with similar talking points might suggest some influence by consultants, lobbyists or other outside groups.
-The CATO Institute, for example, has been very vocal in its opposition to CBDCs.
-CATO published a paper and also polled Americans about their views on CBDCs – and found that most people were unfamiliar with them.
+The Cato Institute, for example, has been very vocal in its opposition to CBDCs.
+Cato published a paper and also polled Americans about their views on CBDCs and found that most people were unfamiliar with them.
 Another group that would have an interest in opposing CBDCs are U.S. stablecoin issuers.
 USDC issuer Circle, for one, has been outspoken about its opposition to CBDCs.

-Criticism of China, a familiar talking point in U.S. presidential elections, comes up again and again in anti-CBDC talking points.
+Criticism of China, a familiar subject in U.S. presidential elections, comes up again and again in anti-CBDC talking points.
 “Centralized currency provides an avenue for the controlling entity to push an agenda.
-This is exactly what China is doing with its centralized digital currency,” DeSantis’s press secretary Bryan Griffin said.
+This is exactly what China is doing with its centralized digital currency,” DeSantis’ press secretary, Bryan Griffin, said.

-Emmer’s bill was co-sponsored by nine Republicans, several of whom directly mentioned China directly.
-“The Chinese Communist Party’s move to use government-run digital currency to impose further control on its people and its economy is a cautionary tale that America must avoid,” said Rep. Mike Flood, a Republican.
+Rep. Emmer’s bill was co-sponsored by nine Republicans, several of whom directly mentioned China.
+“The Chinese Communist Party’s move to use government-run digital currency to impose further control on its people and its economy is a cautionary tale that America must avoid,” said Rep. Mike Flood of Nebraska.

 China is indeed the most visible champion of this technology.
 While the digital yuan is still far from ubiquitous in China, it still covers 13.6 billion RMB, 260 million wallets and 25 cities, according to Ananya Kumar at the Atlantic Council.
-It may not be so scary to think of a CBDC as one form of payment, co-existing alongside cash, stablecoins and decentralized cryptocurrencies like bitcoin.
+It may not be so scary to think of a CBDC as one form of payment, co-existing alongside cash, stablecoins and decentralized cryptocurrencies such as bitcoin.
 But China’s CBDC project is so ambitious that it’s not impossible to conceive of Beijing pulling levers to incentivize citizens to primarily rely on digital yuan.

 It is extremely unlikely, of course, that a theoretical digital dollar would be identical to a digital yuan.
-And some would argue that China’s ambitions should light a fire under Washington.
-Digital Dollar Project co-founder and executive chairman Chris Giancarlo, a speaker at CoinDesk’s Consensus festival, argues that the U.S. has an opportunity to lead with a digital currency that protects privacy rather than encourages surveillance.
+And some would argue that China’s ambitions should light a fire under Washington, D.C.
+Digital Dollar Project co-founder and Executive Chairman Chris Giancarlo, a speaker at CoinDesk’s Consensus festival, argues the U.S. has an opportunity to lead with a digital currency that protects privacy rather than encourages surveillance.

 It’s not just China, of course.
-DeSantis’s criticism of CBDCs goes hand in hand with larger criticism of the Federal Reserve and of the Biden administration more general.
-“The track record of the establishment throughout COVID and under this administration speaks for itself and leaves plenty of room for concern,” DeSantis’s press secretary Bryan Griffin said.
-He also pointed to Canada, mentioning the freezing of bank accounts of Canadian protestors.
+DeSantis’ criticism of CBDCs goes hand in hand with larger criticism of the Federal Reserve and of the Biden administration in general.
+“The track record of the establishment throughout [COVID-19] and under this administration speaks for itself and leaves plenty of room for concern,” Griffin, DeSantis’ press secretary, said.
+He also pointed to Canada, mentioning the freezing of bank accounts of Canadian protestors during the so-called Freedom Convoy in February 2022.

-DeSantis also depicted CBDCs as an example of Davos elites backdooring “woke ideology” like Environmental, Social, and Governance (ESG) into the U.S. financial system.
+DeSantis also depicted CBDCs as an example of Davos elites backdooring “woke ideology” such as Environmental, Social and Governance (ESG) investment frameworks into the U.S. financial system.

-War of Words
+War of words

 “Experimentation and innovation is happening around CBDC with U.S. companies,” Lassiter of the Digital Dollar Project said.
 But “perhaps the sharing of the results of that experimentation is limited and slowed in a politically divisive environment.
 Innovation is continuing, the question is whether companies are willing to lead on experimentation for a U.S. CBDC if there is political disagreement about the need for research at all.”